opensearch-project/project-website/_posts/2023-07-13-correlating-security-events.md

 When the attack occurs, each detector generates a finding for its corresponding infrastructure component.
 For example, the AD/LDAP detector generates a finding that indicates `Invalid Username/Password, ResultType: 50126`.
 This finding belongs to the individual detector's log type.

 But how would you know that the AD/LDAP detector finding `Invalid Username/Password, ResultType: 50126` is related to a chain of security events occurring in the same time frame on the infrastructure, such as a `403 Forbidden error` finding from an application logs detector?
 Is there a way to correlate finding that belong to other log types in a particular time range automatically?
+Correlation engine makes all of this possible.

 ## Benefits of the correlation engine